Bajoran: Culture and traditions

 Bajorans wear large, chained earrings and ear cuffs called d'ja pagh on their right ears, as symbols of their religious faith.
 Before the war against Cardassian occupation, the earring also symbolized one's d'jarra.
 Even after the Occupation, there were still different styles of earrings passed down through families, but they had lost their original significance.
 When Akorem Laan encountered Major Kira, he recognized from the style of her earring that she is a member of the artisan d'jarra, even though she was a member of the military, and she explained that the different styles of earring no longer signified anything.
 Ro Laren lost her faith because of her experiences while a Cardassian Prisoner; yet, still defiantly Bajoran, she wears her d'ja pagh on her left ear.
 It's later discovered that Ro also used her earring as a covert data storage device which she gave to Jean-Luc Picard shortly before her death.

 Bajoran cuisine is not unlike that of many other races.
 Many Bajorans are fond of hasperat, which is almost identical in taste and texture to that of a large (and often spicy) Earth burrito prepared in a special brine.
 Jumja sticks are large, dark red, roughly diamond-shaped popsicle-like sweet confectionery treats, though some other races, like Romulans, have commented that they can be a little too sweet.
 In addition to various ales, Bajorans have been known to make an alcoholic beverage known as spring wine, which very much like other wines, has vintage years, and the quality of the wine can vary from year to year, and bottles from a particularly good vintage year can become sought-after collector's items among high-ranking Bajorans.
 Also, humans serving aboard Deep Space Nine would frequently order Terran seafood dishes with Bajoran Shrimp as a substitute, since replication issues aside, transporting shrimp from Earth would be impractical, given the travel time involved.

 Bajor

 Bajor (/ˈbeɪdʒɔːr/ BAY-jor or /ˈbeɪʒɔːr/ BAY-zhor) is the homeworld of the Bajorans.
 Bajor is a Class M planet with five moons.
 A day on Bajor lasts 26 hours, and Deep Space Nine also follows a 26-hour day.
 Bajor's oceans viewed from space appear more green than blue.

 Bajor, the seventh planet in the system, orbits the star Bajor-B'hava'el in the Bajoran sector.
-Other inhabited planets in the Bajoran star system include Andros (Bajor VIII), a Class K planet (similar to Mars) and the fifth moon of Bajor, Jeraddo.
+Other inhabited celestial bodies in the Bajoran star system include Andros (Bajor VIII), a Class K planet (similar to Mars) and the fifth moon of Bajor, Jeraddo.